-The ability to understand speech is often the earliest symptom as high frequency hearing loss predominates.
-It may be the patient's friends/relatives who note the problem, rather than the sufferer.
+The ability to understand speech is often the earliest symptom as high-frequency hearing loss predominates.
+It may be the patient's friends/relatives who note the problem, rather than the patient.
 Discrimination of the voiceless consonants (t, p, k, f, s and ch) becomes difficult as the condition progresses (patients may complain of others mumbling).
 Patients complain that they cannot understand what is being said rather than of an inability to hear.
-Words like 'mash', 'math' and 'map' become indistinguishable.
+Words like "mash", "math" and "map" become indistinguishable.
 Patients can usually manage a one-to-one conversation but struggle when there is more than one speaker and when there is background noise.

-When assessing elderly patients with depression or cognitive impairment, hearing loss should be directly asked about and considered as a cause of the symptoms.
-Tinnitus may be a feature of presbyacusis when the hearing impairment becomes marked, and should be directly asked about.
-It can be very disturbing and disabling.
+When assessing elderly patients with depression or cognitive impairment, consider hearing loss as a cause of the symptoms.
+Tinnitus may be a feature of presbyacusis when the hearing impairment becomes marked.
+Ask about tinnitus directly, as it can be very disturbing and disabling.

 Presbyacusis is a diagnosis of exclusion and should not be made as a blanket diagnosis in the elderly person with hearing loss until other possible causes have been considered and excluded/thought unlikely.
 Consider: